Faircroft Subdivision Historic Tour - 2008

 This home was built for Yale and Mabel Parce.
-The second owners were Charles and Emma Kenney who bought the house in 1943.
+The second owners were Charles and Emma Kenney, who bought the house in 1943.
 Charles, at that time, was Chief of Police for Fairport.
-Neighbors Mr. and Mrs. Ernie Mouer and Mrs. Sauer across the street were original homeowners when the current residents purchased the house in 1973.
+Neighbors, Mr. and Mrs. Ernie Mouer and Mrs. Sauer, across the street, were original homeowners when the current residents purchased the house in 1973.

 116 West Church Street

-This elegant French Eclectic style home is located at the corner of Fifth Avenue and is easily appreciated from two sides.
+This elegant French Eclectic style home is located at the corner of Fifth Avenue, and is easily appreciated from two sides.

-The home has many exciting architectural features beginning with the horizontal play between brick and stucco.
-Notice the simple beauty of the symmetry of the face of the house, the unusual five panels of windows, the flower box, the dramatic hipped roofline with copper ridging and the graceful barrel arched overhang of the entrance.
+The home has many exciting architectural features, beginning with the horizontal play between brick and stucco.
+Notice the simple beauty of the symmetry of the face of the house, the unusual five panels of windows, the flower box, the dramatic hipped roofline with copper ridging and the graceful barrel-arched overhang of the entrance.

 Mr. Curran Mabry originally built the house in 1925.
 Mabry was a mason and homebuilder.
 He lived in East Rochester and built this home on speculation.
 Mabry’s craftsmanship as a mason is evident throughout the house.
-Most notably is the brick and stucco English Tudor or Manor style, something quite rare in Fairport.
+Most notable is the brick and stucco English Tudor or Manor style, something quite rare in Fairport.
 This similar style is also present in some of the houses he constructed in East Rochester.
 When the house did not sell during the Great Depression, he and his family moved into it themselves.
-It later passed to Curran’s son who operated an insurance business from the home.
+It later passed to Curran’s son, who operated an insurance business from the home.